ehlesp/smallab-k8s-pve-guide/G046 - Cleaning up your homelab system.md

 ## Cleaning procedures

 In general, all the elements mentioned before (logs, temporal files and container images) are all already automatically managed by your system in some way.
 Still, you could find the default configuration for rotation or pruning of any of those elements too lenient.
 Then, you may want to either adjust the rotation or pruning configuration, or know how to execute a proper cleaning manually.
-In this section you will learn how to do manual cleanings.
+In this section you can learn how to do manual cleanings.

 > [!IMPORTANT]
 > **Be sure you do not need the elements you prune from your homelab**\